About Norfolk Island

 The Norfolk Island Regional Council (NIRC) is the responsible Local Government entity.

 The currency used is the Australian dollar.
-Both the Commonwealth Bank and Westpac Bank have branches located in the main township, but only one ATM is available at the Commonwealth Bank.
+The Commonwealth Bank is located in the main township with an ATM available.
 Major credit cards are accepted by most retailers on the island.